 The Danish Endurance Unisex also has a snug fit with a compression panel around the arch to keep the socks in place.
 The wide elastic cuffs keep the socks up on long days of hiking.
 This great all-around hiking sock will keep its shape over the miles.

 Another favorite for comfort and performance is the Farm to Feet Damascus Lightweight, a well-fitting sock with superior underfoot protection.
 It's an excellent option for longer or more technical trails.
 If lightweight comfort is what you seek, look to this sock or the Danish Endurance Unisex and Darn Tough Light Hiker Micro Crew.
 Additionally, if your needs or preferences call for an ultralightweight sock that may feel like you're wearing nothing at all, our favorite liner sock is also really comfortable.
-The Injinji Liner Crew doubles as both a warm-weather standalone sock and as a super comfortable liner under a heavier sock for when the temperature drops.
+The Injinji Liner Crew doubles as a warm-weather standalone sock and a super comfortable liner under a heavier sock for when the temperature drops.

 Wicking and Breathability

 Wicking and breathability are important to avoid the dreaded swamp foot.
 A sock that can thermoregulate well and move moisture away from your foot will inherently keep you happy and comfortable for long days on the trail.
 To test this metric, we ran, hiked, biked, and backpacked over distances ranging from one to 28 miles.
-We also took each sock through a wide range of temperatures and conditions.
+We also tested each sock in a wide range of temperatures and conditions.

 The Danish Endurance Unisex is another with a surprisingly breathable Merino wool-synthetic construction.
 It features a unique ventilation design on the instep and cuff that helps the foot breathe.
 The Darn Tough Light Hiker and Farm to Feet Damascus Lightweight both offer a similar level of breathability that is superior.
 All utilize ventilation patterns along the upper portion of the foot and throughout the length of the calf, while the Darn Tough Light Hiker is shorter in design.
 Less coverage makes it a more breathable sock suitable for warmer conditions.